-Snapshots automatically backup your website files at a regular interval, which you can use to rollback your website code to a previous version if needed.
+Snapshots automatically create a copy your instance files at a regular interval.
+You can use these snapshots to rollback your website code to a previous version if needed.

-Snapshots do not make a backup of your databases.
-If you would like to perform a backup of your databases, we recommend you perform an export, or launch a dump script via crontab.
+- Snapshots do not make a copy of your databases.
+If you would like to perform a regular copy of your databases, we recommend you perform an export, or launch a dump script via anacrontab.

 After you have selected the instance in question, click on the “Administration” tab.

 Next, click on the “Activate snapshots” button.

 Once activated, we will create a total of 4 snapshots of your website files at specific times:

 - A weekly snapshot kept for 7 days